 Since my great-grandmother never threw out anything, I came across a great treasure trove of pictures, documents, and other memorabilia in her attic.
 We were never allowed to go up in the attic as children and were always told it was haunted.
 It is now that I know it was haunted with memories of ghosts past.

-With this new-found information, I was able to piece my mother’s side of my family together.
+With this new information, I was able to piece my mother’s side of my family together.
 Since my parents had divorced and I had not seen my father since I was a very young child, I came across a brick wall on my father’s side.
 I stopped researching for a few years and did not pick it up again until my first child was born in 1998.
 Around that time my mother-in-law presented me with a bunch of family photos and information on her family (Hutchinson) and my father-in-law’s family (Mullis).

-I became motivated to research again so that my children would know of their history, if not on my side, then on their mother’s side.
+I became motivated to research again so my children would know of their history, if not on my side, then on their mother’s side.
 As I started researching the Mullis family I found this was not a well-known name.

 I took a 6-year hiatus from genealogy research in the year 2010 with the passing of my 7-year-old son and subsequent divorce.
 I have since picked up my research again in November 2016.